fazekasda/starred/README.md

 ## Others

+- [pandoc-ebook-template](https://github.com/evangoer/pandoc-ebook-template) - This project defines a skeleton repo for creating ebooks out of Pandoc Markdown.
 - [HeadlessBrowsers](https://github.com/dhamaniasad/HeadlessBrowsers) - A list of (almost) all headless web browsers in existence
 - [ansible-letsencrypt](https://github.com/thefinn93/ansible-letsencrypt) - An ansible role to generate TLS certificates and get them signed by Let's Encrypt
 - [google-interview-university](https://github.com/jwasham/google-interview-university) - A complete daily plan for studying to become a Google software engineer.